 Ingredients German Apricot Cake

-1000 gr apricots (jar, can) no sugar added (it you use sugared apricots reduce amount of sugar)
+1000 g apricots (jar, can) no sugar added (it you use sugared apricots reduce amount of sugar), peaches work very well too

 250 g butter at room temperature